 Insider threats can also come from well-meaning employees who accidentally or unknowingly expose sensitive data or systems.

 To prevent insider threats, it’s important to implement security controls such as access controls, data loss prevention technologies, and security awareness training for employees.
-Organizations should regularly monitor their network for suspicious activity.
+Organizations should regularly monitor their network for suspicious activity including employing tools for dark web monitoring to detect potential data leaks or breaches.
 It’s also important to monitor employee behavior for signs of malicious activity or policy violations.

 Social engineering